turgeonmaxime/turgeonmaxime.github.io/content/_index.md

 In a previous life, I also received an MSc in Mathematics from McGill University.
 My [thesis](thesis.pdf) work was in the field of arithmetic geometry, and it explored a "relative fundamental lemma" that connects distinguished representations on the unitary group of rank 4 with those on general linear groups.
 It was written under the supervision of [Dr. Jayce R. Getz](https://sites.duke.edu/jgetz/), who is now at Duke University.

 Finally, from 2016 to 2019, I was also a senior biostatistician with the [Saskatchewan Health Authority](https://www.saskhealthauthority.ca/) in Saskatoon, SK.
+Here is a [blog post](https://www.maxturgeon.ca/blog/2018-09-28-what-i-currently-do/) describing some of the projects I worked on during my tenure with SHA.

 ## Research Interests